jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Process/Addition-Filing.md

 b)     Person in charge needs to stand in the middle of the background curtain, and only half-length is required;

-c)      The whole background canvas must be the curtain of JD Cloud, and the curtain shall be blue with clear characters;
+c)      The whole background canvas must be the curtain of JD Cloud & AI, and the curtain shall be blue with clear characters;

 d)     The dressing of the person in charge shall suit the season (for example, he/she shall not have the photo taken while wearing a T-shirt).